-There are many reasons why users resort to the above for their files’ safekeeping
+There are many reasons why users resort to the above workarounds for their files’ safekeeping

-- Virus attacks: If the file was vulnerable to malware attacks, it is possible that the cleaning and restoration performed by the antivirus has rendered the file unusable.
+- Virus attacks: If the file was vulnerable or exposed to malware attacks, it is possible that the cleaning and restoration performed by the antivirus has rendered the file unusable.

 - File has unstable macros: Macros were used for data processing and may contain one or more lines of code, which though are error free but may be repeatedly calling a resource intensive application.
 Since Excel has a tendency to calculate all the formulas before closing and after opening the file, any resource intensive operation may freeze the application or terminate it unexpectedly.

 - Improper shutdown: Excel auto-saves a file in a fragile format in the event a shutdown may cause your efforts to be a total waste.
 This fragile format sometimes has anomalies which make a file “un-restore worthy”.

 - File was accessed from a network location: When a network location is involved, several permissions come into effect.
 Even when the file has been saved and closed, it may show the user that the said file is already in use.
 Microsoft Excel cannot access the file network path error happens a lot.

 - More than one network locations were used to access a file: Accessing an excel file from multiple locations make lock the file for editing by another instance of the same user (Humanspeak – the file may be locked for editing by a user who logged in from another computer on the same network).
 Happens a lot in offices where “optimum utilization of resources” forbid assigning a workstation to a single soul.

-Workarounds mentioned in the beginning of this article are not solutions, per se; but they do give an approximate idea as to what might be in store for users.
-Here, I attempt to explain how to safeguard yourself from such situations.
+Workarounds mentioned in the beginning of this article are not solutions, but they do give an approximate idea as to what might be in store for users.
+Here, I attempt to explain how to safeguard you from such situations.